-- (b) Subject to the provisions of subsection (c) of this rule, standing committees and permanent subcommittees thereof shall permit other members of the General Assembly, the press, and the general public to attend all sessions of said standing committees or permanent subcommittees. - (c) The Chair or other presiding officer shall have general direction of the meeting place of the standing committee or permanent subcommittee, and, in case of any disturbance or disorderly conduct therein, or if the peace, good order, and proper conduct of the legislative business is hindered by any person or persons, the Chair or presiding officer shall have power to exclude from the session any individual or individuals so hindering the legislative business. - (d) Procedure in the standing committees and permanent subcommittees shall be governed by the rules of the House, so far as the same may be applicable to such procedure.
+- Subject to the provisions of subsection (c) of this rule, standing committees (b) and permanent subcommittees thereof shall permit other members of the General Assembly, the press, and the general public to attend all sessions of said standing committees or permanent subcommittees. - The chair or other presiding officer shall have general direction of the meeting place of the standing committee or permanent subcommittee, and, in case of any disturbance or disorderly conduct therein, or if the peace, good order, and proper conduct of the legislative business is hindered by any person or persons, the chair or presiding officer shall have power to exclude from the session any individual or individuals so hindering the legislative business.

+- (d) Procedure in the standing committees and permanent subcommittees shall be governed by the rules of the House, so far as the same may be applicable to such procedure.
 Before a question is put, any member may call for the ayes and noes.
-If the call is sustained by one-fifth of the members present, the question shall be decided by the ayes and noes upon a roll call vote.
-All roll call votes shall be taken alphabetically and shall be subject to Rule 21(c).

-- (e) No standing committee or permanent subcommittee shall meet on any day when the House shall not convene except by permission of the Speaker or by approval of the House by resolution adopted by a majority vote of the House. - (f) No standing committee or permanent subcommittee shall meet during any session of the House.
+The chair shall ask, "Is the call sustained?"
+If the call is sustained by one-fifth of the members present and standing, the question shall be decided by the ayes and noes upon a roll call vote.
+All roll call votes shall be taken alphabetically and shall be subject to Rule 21(c). - (d1) The committee chair shall set the agenda for each committee meeting.
+After April 1, 2019, a committee may, provided there is a written request signed by at least two-thirds of the members of the committee, place a bill on the committee's agenda for the next regularly scheduled meeting of the committee. - (e) No standing committee shall meet on any day when the House shall not convene except by permission of the Speaker or by approval of the House by resolution adopted by a majority vote of the House. - (f) No standing committee or permanent subcommittee shall meet during any session of the House.
 Standing committees and permanent subcommittees shall meet at their regularly scheduled hour.
-No permanent subcommittee shall meet at the same time that its standing committee is meeting.
 Standing committees and permanent subcommittees may meet at other times as authorized by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House in order to assure the availability of the meeting room and that no conflicts will exist with the meetings of other bodies.
-All standing committee and permanent subcommittee meetings shall adjourn no later than: - (1) 15 minutes preceding a regular session of the House, and - (2) 10 minutes preceding the hour of the next regularly scheduled standing committee or permanent subcommittee meeting.
+All standing committee meetings and permanent subcommittee meetings shall adjourn no later than: - (1) 15 minutes preceding a regular session of the House, and - (2) 10 minutes preceding the hour of the next regularly scheduled standing committee meeting.

-Action taken by a committee in violation of this rule is voidable unless taken by unanimous consent at a meeting at which a majority of all the members of the committee are present, and at least one member present is of the minority party.
+Action taken by a committee or permanent subcommittee in violation of this rule is voidable unless taken by unanimous consent at a meeting at which a majority of all the members of the committee or permanent subcommittee are present, and at which at least one member present is of the minority party.